haagahelia/mobilecourse/docs/ExpoSDK/contacts.md

   ],
 }
 ```
 In the `return` statement, we add the `Button` and `Text` components.
-The button invokes the `getContacts` function and the name of the first contact is shown in the `Text` component.
+The button execute the `getContacts` function and the name of the first contact is displayed in the `Text` component.

 ```jsx
 return (